pskelley55/boostabilitySpotty/README.md

 The following problem has no *right* answer.
 We just want to know what you would do.
 This exercise is not timed but we expect it to:

 - Be complete (we don't need cross-browser compatibility and we will test in the latest version of Chrome).
-- Be submitted with commits to a git repo (don't rebase and don't push to a remote).
+- Have a useful commit history (don't make one big commit at the end)
 - Be your own work (avoid JS frameworks).
 - Be styled a little (you can use custom CSS or a CSS framework).